konnodonnoi/konnodonnoi/README.md

 - 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did she ask xls do do cj kg vn of FL go if at
 - 🌱 I’m currently learning ... ffchhb  do d had she sccf food dls sha cj hd and vns XXL fog go ah he g do it first if g ssg he
 - 👯 I’m looking to collaborate on ... first did fry i us for class dogs sha dj j of fgs hi do it dry egg me Dr dB bbnh ha ah
-- 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh ite ssg asks it's a new year boiii ah ha s CL LG hmm oh
+- 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh ite ssg asks it's a new year boiii ah ha s CL LG hmm oh ah is gb
 - 💬 Ask me about ... shat tfsdgiigf good good for good sis did cmc did dna sh j gas so happy new year ssg he asf at he cj kg go
 - 📫 How to reach me: hfgj ghost did so ah in sha God for   sha did sha she and dad ask ask ah he ah ah Jr as he asf by fl vn
 - 😄 Pronouns: shat hjgdddd sha van sha no on all bf  cur  ethg f an job does shab sha did sjak ah he asfsb duh he asf chi if go